NetFACS/NetFACS/README.md

 <img src="README_files/figure-markdown_strict/all.plot-1.png" style="display: block; margin: auto;" />

-Modularity is high (0.49; above 0.3 is high).
+Modularity is high (0.50; above 0.3 is high).
 This means that there are clear clusters (AUs that are connected with each other, but not others).
-First, some AUs just drop out because they do not connect with any of the others (AU22).
-Then we have a ‘happy’ network (AU6 and AU12), a ‘surprise’ network (AU1,2,5,26,27).
-Fear is specifically associated with AU10,16,20.
-Anger, Sadness, Disgust, and Contempt all overlap in their use of AU4 and 17, which are also the most central AUs of the remaining cluster.
-Given the small size of this data set, even without previous knowledge of where the emotions fall, we could assume that there are at least 4 distinct clusters in the data.
+First, some AUs just drop out because they do not connect with any of the others (AU10, 14, 16, 18, 26).
+Then we have a ‘happy’ network (AU6 and AU12), a ‘surprise’ and ‘fear’ network (AU1, 2, 5, 20, 27).
+Anger, Sadness, and Disgust all overlap in their use of AU4 and 17, which are also the most central AUs of the remaining cluster.
+AU14, which is the most common AU in contempt, does not fall into either of these clusters.
+Given the small size of this data set, even without previous knowledge of where the emotions fall, we could assume that there are at least three distinct clusters in the data.

 Network parameters
 ------------------